grandmaster-nf/cayman/docs/class.md

 ### Voidwalkers - Attunement of Chaos
-Decent for GMs with a high discipline Contraverse Holds build, but this season there are no void artifact mods to supplement this subclass.
+Decent for GMs with a high discipline Contraverse Hold build, but this season there are no void artifact mods to supplement this subclass.
 Would be ideal with oppressive darkness, when the mod comes back.
 Well of radiance and Chaos reach builds are much better suited for GM warlock players.

 [back](https://grandmaster-nf.github.io/)